 Operations

 The Operations section of AI Governance is the central management hub for all AI assets running in your organization.
-It provides inventory, moderation, prompt, and model governance across five tabs: AI Assistants Inventory, AI Workers Inventory, Moderation, Prompt Library, and Model Groups.
+It provides inventory, moderation, prompt, and model governance across its tabs: AI Assistants Inventory, AI Workers Inventory, Moderation, Prompt Library, Model Groups, and Model Inventory.

 Who Uses This Section